Frequently Asked Questions

 Absolutely, and I use WooCommerce.
 I’ve set up several sites using this software, one with subscriptions for recurring donations.
 It’s free for a basic setup, but usually requires one or more paid extensions, especially if you are selling hard goods, or want to use a specific credit card system.
 Be sure to have awesome images of your products ready to go, along with the prices, any ‘variations’ (color, size, etc.), dimensions, weight, which shipping company you intend to use, how you’re charging taxes.
 If you’re selling downloadable goods, the set up is much easier.
 If you plan to use PayPal, upgrading to a Business Plan will move things a long much quicker.

 It really depends what you want.
 Some businesses shout out low prices for a basic web template that looks similar to all their other clients, then stick you with an expensive maintenance plan.

 I’ve added a fairly complex website estimator tool or you may use the contact form to begin the process of obtaining a quote.
-A static “brochure” web site will cost less than one with products for sale, for instance.
+A static “brochure” web site will start around $2,000, but one with products for sale will be $4,000 and up.
 A site will also cost more if you need help organizing and editing your copy, setting up email and obtaining photos.